Subscriptions

 How you do subscription acquisitions depends on the checkout solution(s) you've selected.
 Use the following table to access the appropriate article:

-Once the acquisition order containing the subscription is created, you'll also need to activate the subscription, fulfill the goods, and manage renewals.
+Once you create the acquisition containing the subscription, you must activate the subscription, fulfill the goods, and manage renewals.
 For details on how to handle these and other processes, refer to the Managing a subscription page.

-You can share digital products among plans in the subscription service.
+You can share digital products among in the subscription service.
 We recommend not relying on SKUs to model subscription entitlements.
-We also suggest using different plans for your offerings since they can be used to model cohorts for reporting purposes.
+We also suggest using different plans for your offerings since you can use them to model cohorts for reporting purposes.

 Digital River's subscription service models recurring billing.
 It's not intended to model subscription access or entitlements.
 As a result, you cannot call the service to determine a customer's current access level.